My name is Eva Rubin.

 More than hope, though, it was this sense of inevitability that change would come.
 It was a kind of deep knowing that this growing feminist awareness would take root and grow.

 At that time, the image of Four Skinny Trees by Sandra Cisneros was ever present.
-I even wrote an article with Norma Guillard, one of the Magineras, called “Despite The Concrete.”
+I even wrote an article about self-esteem with Norma Guillard, one of the Magineras, called “Despite The Concrete.”
 It is only now that I know why the image conjured by that short story was so important to me.

 Like those four skinny trees, the Magineras stayed together with their arms around each other.
 They reminded each other to keep.
 They reached and reached and did not forget to reach.